PrasannaPulakurthi/MMD-AdversarialNAS/README.md

 Files can be found in [Google Drive](https://drive.google.com/drive/folders/1xB6Y-btreBtyVZ-kdGTIZgLTjsv7H4Pd?usp=sharing).

-1. Download the pretrained models to ./exps
+1. Download the pre-trained models to ./exps

 2. Download the pre-calculated statistics to ./fid_stat for calculating the FID.